chenzx921020/MoEQuant/Tables_for_R1_eTCn.md

 ---

-**Table R3： Cosine similarity between the approximate and original outputs after introducing the approximation in Equation 17 for the GateLayer in DeepSeek-MoE-16B under different c(affinity) values.**
+**Table R3： Impact of Affinity Parameter (c) on Cosine Similarity Between Approximate and Original Outputs in DeepSeek-MoE-16B's GateLayer.**

 |    c    |  0.1   |  0.2   |  0.3   |  0.4   |  0.5   |  0.6   |  0.7   |  0.8   |  0.9   |
 | :-----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: |